dbsystel/cdk-sops-secrets/README.md

 The most useful settings will be explained in the further chapters:

 ### Useage of secretsmanager with version in cdk

-While creating the secret/updating the entries within the secret the nativ cdk function (cdk.FileSystem.fingerprint).
+While creating the secret or updating the entries of a secret,  the nativ cdk function (cdk.FileSystem.fingerprint) is used to generate the version information of the AWS SecretsManager secret.
 Therefore it is possible to reference the entries from a specific AWS SecretsManager version.

 Example: